romseguy/redux-chart-monitor/README.md

 Redux DevTools Chart Monitor
 =========================

 A chart monitor for [Redux DevTools](https://github.com/gaearon/redux-devtools).
 It shows a real-time view of the store aka the current state of the app.

+:rocket: Now with immutable-js support.

 [Demo](http://romseguy.github.io/redux-store-visualizer/) [(Source)](https://github.com/romseguy/redux-store-visualizer)